-5.2.85.2.10 Assessors' notes
+5.2.10 Assessors' notes

-It is recommended that any other assessors' notes be kept and attached as an annexes to site assessment report.
+It is recommended that any other assessors' notes be attached as annexes to site assessment report.

-6 After the On-site Visit
+6 After the on-site visit

-6.1 Resolving Issues
+6.1 Resolving issues

 Generally, issues can be resolved by correspondence.
-However, occasionally if a significant range of issues is are found, a follow-up visit may be necessary either by the team or a member of the team.
+However, occasionally if a significant range of issues is found, a follow-up visit may be necessary either by the team or a member of the team.
 In such a case the follow-up on-site visit will take a similar approach to the first visit.

 When resolving issues by correspondence, the first step will normally be receipt of information on actions taken by the body together with any supporting information.
 It can be useful to get them to complete the second column of Annexes A and B of the site report when submitting actions.
-These actions should reference the supporting information, including where relevant the particular parts of documents.
+These actions should reference the supporting information, including where relevant, the particular parts of documents.